Nirav D. Shah: Legionnaires' disease outbreak

+Aftermath

+In October 2018, Illinois Attorney General Lisa Madigan initiated a criminal investigation into Shah's department's handling of the fatal Legionnaires' disease outbreaks.
+As part of the probe, an Adams County grand jury subpoenaed thousands of administrative records and emails from Shah's department to determine whether department leadership committed official misconduct or criminal negligence by delaying notifying families and the public for six days regarding the bacterial contamination.
+The investigation concluded without any criminal charges or indictments being filed.

+However, the internal communications, state audits, and evidentiary findings compiled during the Attorney General's criminal investigation directly substantiated concurrent civil litigation, establishing that officials were internally aware of water-system repair failures but actively chose not to issue regulatory citations or prompt public warnings.
+This evidentiary crossover eliminated the state's viable defenses.
+As a result, in April 2020, the State of Illinois resolved several wrongful death and negligence lawsuits by paying a $6.4 million civil settlement to compensate families of 11 deceased veterans and one visitor who died in the outbreak to legally resolve the liability surrounding the facility's management.

-Maine and COVID-19
+Maine Center for Disease Control and Prevention (2019–22)

 In June 2019, Maine Governor Janet Mills appointed Shah as the director of the Maine Center for Disease Control and Prevention.
 He immediately sought to fill more than 100 vacancies within the department.
 A few weeks after he began, a group of more than 200 asylum seekers arrived in Portland, Maine, and were temporarily housed at the Portland Exposition Building.
 In his first public actions as CDC Director, Shah visited the facility, dispatched public health nurses to vaccinate the families and conduct health screenings, and worked with local healthcare providers to provide basic needs.

 Beginning March 9, 2020, Shah began delivering daily press conferences regarding the status of the COVID-19 pandemic and the Maine CDC's preparedness.
 As the pandemic developed, Shah received praise for his communication style, delivering information using measured, detailed and simple answers, real-life examples, and effective metaphors devoid of scientific jargon.
 For example, when asked to detail proper hand washing techniques to prevent the spread of COVID-19, Shah explained “Wash your hands as if you have just sliced a bag of jalapeño peppers and now need to take out your contact lenses.”

 Shah embraced three principles for his regular briefings: Be truthful, answer questions directly, and "acknowledge the statistics and numbers without overlooking the human element."
 Public health experts praised his enduring compassion as he consistently reminded viewers that each case number and death represented a family member, friend and neighbor.
 Shah also frequently included song lyrics and Dad jokes in an attempt to bring appropriate levity to his pandemic reports.